 Fill Gaps in Sequential Data

-Supported in Tableau Prep Builder version 2021.3.1 and later and on the web in Tableau Server and Tableau Online version 2021.3.0 and later.
+Supported in Tableau Prep Builder version 2021.3.1 and later and on the web in Tableau Server and Tableau Cloud version 2021.3.0 and later.

 When you have gaps in your sequential data set, you may need to fill those gaps with new rows to effectively analyze your data or perform trend analysis.
 You can use the New Rows step type to generate the missing rows and set configuration options to get the results you need.